nithril/nithril.github.io/_posts/2015-10-10-quicky-join-query-using-jooq-hibernate-jdbc.markdown

 ---

-This quicky tests how [jOOQ](http://jooq.org/), [Hibernate](http://hibernate.org/) and JDBC perform against each other on a simple query / scenario involing Plain old SQL, jOOQ, Hibernate Named Query, Spring Data JPA.
+This quicky tests how [jOOQ](http://jooq.org/), [Hibernate](http://hibernate.org/) and JDBC perform against each other on a simple query / scenario involing Plain Old SQL, jOOQ, Hibernate Named Query and Spring Data JPA.

 <!--more-->